vvb333007/espshell/README.md

  *
  * For uarts it is possible to talk directly to the device connected to the uart
  * (a GSM modem for example), send/receive strings or bytes/special characters,
  * configuring pins/baudrate.
-In conjunction "suspend/resume" commands it
+In conjunction with "suspend/resume" commands it
- * is possible t reconfigure given uart without letting the main sketch to notice
+ * is possible to reconfigure given uart without letting the main sketch to notice
  * that
  *
  * i2c commands include 'i2c scan', read/write commands and interface configuration:
  * pins to use and clock frequency
  *
- * There are some limited execution control over user sketches: allows to
+ * There are some limited execution control over user sketches: shell allows to
- * suspend/resume main loop().
-Keeps track of uptime, allow changing of CPU frequency,
+ * suspend/resume main loop(), keeps track of uptime, allow changing of CPU frequency,
- * light sleep.
+ * entering the light sleep mode and waking up.
  *
- * Pin commands allow for changing pin modes, writing values, changing pullup modes,
+ * Pin commands allow for changing pin modes, writing/reading  values, changing pullup
- * reading (digital/analog).
-There are commands to generate PWM signal on arbitrary
+ * modes, displaying current pin configuration.
+There are commands to generate PWM
- * pin, and commands to count pulses arrived on given pin *
+ * signal on arbitrary pin, and commands to count pulses arrived on given pin *
  * EXAMPLES:
  * ---------